johnfairh/Bebop/Fw2020/test/notes.md

 * Main, slightly into declaration callout
 * Cleared - if no discussion does not extend into topics
-* Item, aligns with discussion.
+* Item, aligns with discussion
-* Cleared - protrudes a little into declaration
+* Cleared - no overlap below

 # Collapse